r-forge/rsiena/pkg/RSiena/cran-comments.md

-# RSiena new version 1.2-12 (2018-05-12)
+# RSiena new version 1.2-19 (2019-12-16)

+## Kurt Hornik sent me a message that it was necessary to replace the use of
+   (class(..) == ... ) by (inherits(...)).
+This was done.

-## Passed checks on Windows, Mac, and Linux
+## Passed checks on Windows, Mac, and Linux for R-release and R-devel.
-* No ERRORs, WARNINGs, or NOTEs on Windows and Mac.
-* For Linux there were no ERRORs or WARNINGs;
+* No ERRORs or WARNINGs.
-  there was a NOTE about the installed package size, which is due to the use of a lot of compiled C++ code.
+* On some systems there is a NOTE about the installed package size, which is due to the use of a lot of compiled C++ code.

+## There are quite some parts in the .Rd files with donttest.
+   This is because executing them is too time-consuming.
-## R CMD check --run-donttest on Windows OK.
+* R CMD check --run-donttest on Windows OK.

-## Reverse dependency checked: btergm.
+## Reverse dependencies checked: btergm.

+## Reverse suggests checked: netdiffuse.